Bath bus station

 Bath bus station serves as part of an integrated transport interchange for the city of Bath, Somerset, England.

 The Manvers Street bus station opened in 1958 and operated until 2009, when it was replaced by a new bus station, in Dorchester Street, as part of the Southgate regeneration programme.

 The bus station is managed by First West of England.
 There are 16 bays.
-Bays 1 and 2 are for National Express coach services; bays 3 to 16 are for local bus services.
+Bay 1 is for FlixBus and Bay 2 is for National Express coach services; bays 3 to 16 are for local bus services.